Shopify/remote-dom/packages/wpt-runner/README.md

 # Remote DOM WPT runner

-Private test infrastructure for running selected upstream Web Platform Tests against the workspace copy of `@remote-dom/polyfill`.
+Private test infrastructure for running selected upstream Web Platform Tests unchanged against the workspace copy of `@remote-dom/polyfill`.

-The runner downloads a pinned WPT archive, parses selected `testharness.js` HTML files in a browser control page, and executes their supported markup and scripts in a fresh module worker containing `new Window()` from the polyfill.
+The runner downloads a pinned WPT archive, parses selected `testharness.js` HTML files in a browser control page, and executes their markup and scripts in a fresh module worker containing `new Window()` from the polyfill.
 It does not construct a Remote DOM host receiver; transport and host rendering are separate integration concerns.

 ## Commands